 Still, there are couples who wish to have access to PGD for selecting the gender of their unborn child.
 In most of the cases, it is due to the fact that they want to balance their family, that is to say, they already have a child and want to have another one of the opposite sex.

-The USA is the most popular country for those who want to choose the sex of their baby, although it is permitted in Belgium and Mexico as well.
+The USA is the most popular country for those who want to choose the sex of their baby.
+In Europe, PGD for gender selection is allowed in Belgium.
 Learn more about this technique here: Gender selection methods.

 From an international point of view, surrogacy is the most controversial technique due to the number of ethical and moral concerns surrounding it.
 Many people oppose a process in which a woman carries a pregnancy and delivers a baby for another couple.